nr968/XML_CSV-Parser/README.md

 - XmlCsvParserApplication.class : Entry Point for the application
 - ArgumentsCheck.class : Checks for the Arguments passed in the Command Line
 - FileParser.class : Takes the input file name from the command line argument and reads the contents of the file
-- TextTransform.class : The contents read in the FileParser class is passed here and this class splits the lines to sentences, sentences to words and sorts the words
+- SentenceToWords.class : The contents read in the FileParser class is passed here and this class splits the lines to sentences, sentences to words and sorts the words
+- SentenceToWordsService.class : Service layer for SentenceToWords class
 - Sentence.class : Model class which stores the sorted words
-- DocumentWriter.class : Calls XmlWriter and CsvWriter class methods
+- DocumentWriter.class : Service layer for XmlWriter and CsvWriter class
 - WordChecks.class : Checks the sorted words for special characters, tabs and cleans up the words
 - XMLWriter.class : The sorted words are passed to XMLWriter class which writes to XML file
 - CSVWriter.class : The sorted words are passed to CSVWriter class which writes to temp CSV file